whyleee/Docs/aspnet/tutorials/nano-server.rst

 Manually Editing *applicationHost.config*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can skip this section if you already ran the PowerShell script above.
-Though is not recommended, you can alternatively enable the HttpPlatformHandler by manually editing the *applicationHost.config* file.
+Though is not recommended, you can alternatively enable the ASP.NET Core Module by manually editing the *applicationHost.config* file.

 Open up *C:\\Windows\\System32\\inetsrv\\config\\applicationHost.config*